You may such questions in a sales assessment test:

 d) Give the work to another interested colleague

 This scale of the sales assessment aptitude is closely related to all aspects of sales performance.
-It reflects your needs to win, to perform better than others, or to surpass standards of performance.
-When you score 80% or above, your instincts for competition are considered stronger enough.
+It reflects yours' needs to win, to perform better than others, or to surpass standards of performance.
+When you score 80% or above, your instincts for the competition are considered stronger enough.
 You are likely to be motivated by competitiveness in most of the sales situations.

 Goal Orientation Scale